Pellin/bandfeud/client/README.md

 Band or artist names must contain at least two letters or numbers.
 It must begin and end with a letter between a and z or a number

-Wait while the app checks if it exists in the Discogs database.
+Wait while the app checks if the name exists in the Discogs database.

 If correct, your score increases.
 The longer the band name, the more points you get.
-Extra points are awarded for certain letters.
+Extra points are awarded for certain first letters.
 Q, X, Y and Z, for example, gets you 5 extra points

 ### App turn
 Next, the app will present a band or an artist.